jarryliu/CSVReader/README.md

 - `addcol` command, e.g., `addcol 1 2`, with two column numbers to add the two columns and print out the results, i.e., col 1 + col 2.

-- `subcol` command, e.g., `addcol 1 2`, with two column numbers to substract the latter column from former column and output the results, i.e., col 1 - col 2.
+- `subcol` command, e.g., `subcol 1 2`, with two column numbers to substract the latter column from former column and output the results, i.e., col 1 - col 2.

-- `mulcol` command, e.g., `addcol 1 2`, with two column numbers to multiple two columns and print out the results, i.e., col 1 * col 2.
+- `mulcol` command, e.g., `mulcol 1 2`, with two column numbers to multiple two columns and print out the results, i.e., col 1 * col 2.

-- `divcol` command, e.g., `addcol 1 2`, with two column numbers to divide the former column by the latter one and print out the results, i.e., col 1 / col 2.
+- `divcol` command, e.g., `divcol 1 2`, with two column numbers to divide the former column by the latter one and print out the results, i.e., col 1 / col 2.

 `load` command need to be run before any other commands.
 CSV file of number is supported, all data form will not be correctly parsed.